Personal accounts, by

 The modern bridge will have been built.
 The travel across that bridge, which historically has moved emigrants from Il Cilento to the Hazleton area, will increase - but henceforth the travelers will move in both directions.
 Visitors from Il Cilento can now travel to Pennsylvania to enjoy the ambience to which the immigrants from Italy and other countries have contributed in large measure.
 In turn, the citizens of Hazleton, whether or not they be descendants of those immigrants, can enjoy the stupendous beauty, the hospitality, and the resources found in the land from which the forebears of Italian-American citizens' of The USA had emigrated.

-A Thank You to the People of
+You to the People of

-The Greater Hazleton Area
+The Greater Hazleton

 by

-Molly Blasko; Hazleton, PA
+Blasko; Hazleton, PA

 June, 2002

+The success of the visit cannot be measured.
 The piece below, authored by Molly Blasko, Vice President of the Sister Cities Association of Hazleton and a lead person in the formation of the association between Comunità Montana del Lambro e Mingardo and Hazleton, reflects the success of the visit as she offers her thanks to the numerous persons, businesses, and agencies that reciprocated the hospitality that the Hazleton delegation received during their visit to Comunità Montana del Lambro e Mingardo.
-Molly Blasko's piece appeared in the Hazleton newspaper, The Standard Speaker on May 20, 2002.
+Molly Blasko's piece appeared in the Hazleton newspaper, The Standard Speaker on May 20, 2002.For the convenience of the readers, some hypertext links have been built into the following text.
+By clicking the mouse on any of the links, the reader may connect to those world wide web sites that give more information on the topic that is linked. |

 We are truly proud.
 The people of the Hazleton area and many local businesses hosted a group of eight members from the Mountain Communities of Lambro and Mingardo, in the Cilento region – the southernmost section of the Province of Salerno, Italy.
 The Cilento region is encompassed within the national park known as Parco Nazionale del Cilento e Vallo di Diano.